 The whole team attends the retrospective meeting, where they “inspect” how the iteration (sprint) has been done, and decide what and how they want to “adapt” their processes to improve.
 The actions coming out of a retrospective are communicated and done in the next iteration.
 That makes retrospectives an effective way to do short cycled improvement.

-To assure that actions from a retrospective are done, they can be brought into the planning game, and made visible by putting them on the planning board.
+To assure that actions from a retrospective are done, they can be brought into the team planning, and made visible by putting them on the planning board.
 User stories can be used to plan and track bigger improvements, describing who, what and why.
 Every retrospective meeting starts by looking at the actions from the previous meeting, to see if they are finished (and to take action if not).

 Retrospective Prime Directive

 Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.

 With the Prime Directive, retrospectives become an effective team gathering where people learn from each other and find solutions to improve their way of working.

 Why would you do retrospectives?